 - are primarily contractual or private right disputes (the Act provides complainants with a private right of action in these circumstances).

-Compliance activities can assist industries and consumers to understand impending changes to the law, or provide a quick intervention that may address emerging issues.
-They are particularly useful where industries and businesses are keen to ensure they are doing the right thing.
+Compliance activities can assist businesses and consumers to understand impending changes to the law, or provide a quick intervention that may address emerging issues.
+They are particularly useful where businesses are keen to ensure they are doing the right thing.
 The kinds of compliance activities the ACCC may undertake are set out below.

 Education and campaigns

-The ACCC makes use of educational campaigns to provide information and advice to consumers and businesses, and to use persuasion to encourage compliance with the Act.
+The ACCC uses targeted education campaigns to provide information and advice to businesses and consumers, and to encourage compliance with the Act.
 The ACCC considers that prevention of a breach of the Act is always preferable to taking action after a breach has occurred.
 The ACCC also seeks to ensure that consumers and small businesses are aware of both their rights and responsibilities under the Act through clear and targeted communications.
 We actively seek feedback to ensure that our communication is effective.

 The ACCC aims to ensure that consumers and small businesses are well-informed to benefit from, and stimulate, effective competition.